-Understanding individual sin comes easy to most Westerners.
+Understanding individual sin comes easily to most Westerners.
 This is attributable, in large part, to the two pillars of American society: individualism and meritocracy.
 It is primarily through these two lenses that Westerners in general-and Americans in particular-view the world.

 Individualism can be defined as the idea that everyone is unique, autonomous, and undefined by their social groups.
 Inherent to individualism is self-determination and various levels of rejection to the idea of group identity.